-Never rely on oral promises.
+Never rely on verbal promises alone.
 Get all promises in writing, signed and dated by you and your tenant.

 A written record of all promises you and your tenant make amount to legal evidence in a court of law (if it ever comes to that).

 Full Property Inventory